coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Names of Officiating Authority: This includes the name of the person who oversaw the marriage, such as a clerk.

-What Types of Marriage Records are Available in Colorado
+What Types of Marriage Records are Available in Colorado?

 There are different kinds of marriage records available in Colorado.
 However, the two main kinds of marriage records are marriage certificates and marriage licenses.